Azure-Samples/llama-index-python/README.md

 Open the URL `http://localhost:3000` in your browser to interact with the bot.
 An example question to ask is 'Can you tell me how much it costs to send a large parcel to France?'

+## Personalize The App

+1. Use your own data:
+  - Add any data you want to include in the `./backend/data` folder.
+  - cd `./backend` and then run `poetry run generate`
+  - then run the fastapi dev server using `python [main.py](http://main.py/)`
+  - open a new terminal cd into frontend and run `npm run dev`

+2. Change the look of the app:
+  - Change app name in `header.tsx`
+  - Change app avatar by adding a new image in `./frontend/public` and replace the places in `header.tsx` and `chat-avatar.tsx` that have `llama.png` with your image name.
+  - Edit colors on the page in `global.css` , background colors can be changed by making changes to `.background-gradient`

 ## Guidance